 There is no statute governing the access of landlords to tenants premises.

 - New York State has deemed that all residential leases contain an implied warranty of habitability.
 This warranty gives landlords the responsibility to maintain premises that are fit for human habitation and the uses reasonably intended by the parties.
+Any agreement waiving or modifying this rule shall be void as contrary to public policy.
 (N.Y.
 Real Prop.
 L. § 235-B)

 - There is no New York State statute covering this issue.